casualGamer-dev/Nuon/src/lib/malloc/lib_malloc.md

 @brief lib/malloc: Wrappers and utilities for memory management.

-Tor imposes a few light wrappers over C's native malloc and free functions, to improve convenience, and to allow wholescale replacement of malloc and free as needed.
+Nuon imposes a few light wrappers over C's native malloc and free functions, to improve convenience, and to allow wholescale replacement of malloc and free as needed.